kubewarden/kubewarden-controller/CONTRIBUTING.md

 in the developer machine.

 > Install the telepresence binary from the Github releases page.
 The official
-> once from Ambassador Labs may require login.
+> ones from Ambassador Labs may require login.

 Before running the controller, install the custom resource definitions: